|HST Call for Proposals and HST Primer for Cycle 24|

-• Version 1 of the Hubble Source Catalog (HSC) is scheduled for release in February, 2015.
-The HSC combines tens of thousands of single visit-based WFC3, ACS, and WFPC2 source lists from the Hubble Legacy Archive (HLA) into a single master catalog with roughly 100 million individual sources, hence providing entry into the field of database astronomy.
+• The Hubble Source Catalog (HSC) combines tens of thousands of single visit-based WFC3, ACS, and WFPC2 source lists from the Hubble Legacy Archive (HLA) into a single master catalog with roughly 100 million individual sources, hence providing entry into the field of database astronomy.
 Searches that would require months or years to perform in the past can, in many cases, be done in seconds with the HSC.
 This resource may be used to support a wide range of new archival proposals, a few potential examples are listed in Section 7.4 of the HST Primer (e.g., variability over more than a 20 year lifetime in many cases, astrometry with better than 10 milli-arcsecond accuracy, cross-matching with a wide variety of catalogs).
-Currently, a Beta 0.3 version of the HSC is available to support exploratory projects.

 • The budget categories for Regular Archival proposals (including Theory and Calibration) are no longer required, removing the Small and Medium categories used for planning purposes in previous cycles.
 See Section 3.4 for further details.
 Proposers should still provide a Management plan as described in Section 9.7.

-• In addition to the joint HST-NRAO and HST-Spitzer Proposals mentioned above, it is possible to request observing time on Chandra (Section 3.5), XMM-Newton (Section 3.7), and NOAO telescopes (Section 3.8) as part of a proposal for HST observations.
+• In addition to the joint HST-NRAO Proposals, it is possible to request time on Chandra (Section 3.5), Spitzer (Section 3.6), XMM-Newton (Section 3.7), and NOAO telescopes (Section 3.8) as part of a proposal for HST observations.

-• The MAST Data Discovery Portal was released in November 2013 at http://mast.stsci.edu/explore.
-The Discovery Portal is a one-stop Web interface to access data from all of MAST’s supported missions, including HST, Kepler, GALEX, FUSE, IUE, EUVE, and Swift-UVOT.
+• The MAST Data Discovery Portal (http://mast.stsci.edu/explore) is a one-stop Web interface to access data from all of MAST’s supported missions, including HST, Kepler, GALEX, FUSE, IUE, EUVE, and Swift-UVOT.
 In addition to data at MAST, users can search for data available through the Virtual Observatory (VO), either by providing a resolvable target name or coordinate, or by using the “Search the VO” button for a given MAST data product.
 The VO gives Portal users access to data spanning the electromagnetic spectrum, from radio to high energy, including images, spectra, catalogs, and NASA ADS records.

 • We remind users that an extensive catalog of High-Level Science Products (HLSPs) is hosted on the MAST archive HLSP webpage, including imaging and spectroscopic atlases of many classes of astronomical object.
 HLSPs are community-contributed, fully-processed images and spectra that are ready for scientific analysis.
 The HLSP catalog is a useful resource for preparing new proposals.
 In addition, agreeing to provide new HLSPs back to MAST can increase a proposal’s scientific value and hence its chance of success (this is a requirement for Treasury GO and Legacy AR Proposals).